LymphedemaSymptoms & Causes

 If you answered yes to one or more of the above you may have minor, reversible issues with your lymphatic system, which can be addressed with MLD therapy and/or simple home-care techniques.

-If you answered yes to most of the above you may be experiencing symptoms of Primary Lymphedema and it’s important to seek further guidance from a lymphatic therapist.
+If you answer yes to most of the below you may be experiencing symptoms of Primary Lymphedema and it’s important to seek further guidance from a lymphatic therapist.

 4) I have had swelling in my limbs for as long as I can remember, but I can’t seem to get a diagnosis: